davee8k/persistence/README.md

 ## Usage

-More examples of use are in demo directory
+More examples of use are in /demo and /test directory

 ### Basic entity definition